 Ownership Guidelines and Hedging Policies: We do not currently have a stock ownership policy for our executive officers.
-However, all of our named executive officers own shares of the company's common stock or vested, but unexercised, equity awards.
+However, all of our NEOs own shares of the company's common stock or vested, but unexercised, equity awards.
 The Company has an insider trading policy which, among other things, prohibits insiders from short sales of Intevac Common Stock.
 Other than these prohibitions, the Company has no specific policy regarding hedging of stock ownership positions.

-2010 Executive Compensation
+2011 Executive Compensation